orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 ## Validating with a regular expression

-Scneario: check that a given value matches a regular expression, for example "only ASCII letters and digits, the dash, and underscore character".
+Scenario: check that a given value matches a regular expression, for example "only ASCII letters and digits, the dash, and underscore character".

 ```xpath
 matches(., '^[A-Za-z0-9\-_]+$')